What You Should Know

 - The main railway station in Bangalore is Bangalore City Junction (SBC).

-- Trains from Mumbai also arrive in Bangalore at Yesvantpur Junction train station (about 10 kilometers northwest of the Bangalore city center) and Krishnarajapuram (about 15 kilometers northeast of the Bangalore city center).
+- Trains from Mumbai also arrive in Bangalore at Yesvantpur Junction train station (about 10 kilometers/6 miles northwest of the Bangalore city center) and Krishnarajapuram (about 15 kilometers/9 miles northeast of the Bangalore city center).

-- The main railway station in Mumbai is Chhatrapati Shivaji Terminus (formerly Victoria Terminus) near the Fort area of south Mumbai.
-Its code is CST.
+- The main railway station in Mumbai is Chhatrapati Shivaji Maharaj Terminus (formerly Victoria Terminus) near the Fort area of south Mumbai.
+Its code is CSMT.

 - Trains to Bangalore also depart from Dadar Station (DR) in central Mumbai, Lokmanya Tilak Terminus (LTT) in the northeastern suburb of Kurla, and Vasai Road (BSR) on the far northern outskirts of Mumbai.

 - Tickets under the Foreign Tourist Quota can be booked in person at CST in Mumbai, at counter 52 upstairs in the main reservation center.
 It's located at the side of the railway station, near the taxi rank.

 - Refer to this Guide to Classes of Travel on Indian Railways if you're unfamiliar with the accommodations on Indian Railways.

 - For information about booking, see How to a Make Reservation on Indian Railway Trains.

 Best Mumbai to Bangalore Trains